The Uninvited Guest

 They don't belong to you!

 It was all too clear that the crows were not happy with her.
-Just then a second strange thought went through Mariah's mind.
+And then a second strange thought went through her mind.
 In it she recalled memories of a very scary movie where birds attacked an entire town.
-Stay calm, she told herself, although she knew that was much easier said than done.
-She had no idea how she was going to get away from them in one piece, but she had to try something.
+Stay calm, she told herself, although this was much easier said than done.
+She had no idea how to escape them in one piece, but knew she had to try something.

-Thinking quickly, Mariah pulled a handful of acorns out of her pocket and threw them as far as she could.
-She hoped it would create enough of a distraction for her to make a fast getaway.
+Her first instinct was to pull out a handful of acorns.
+She followed this move by throwing them at the crows, hoping to create enough of a distraction to make a fast getaway.
 At first the plan worked, as many of the crows gave up the chase in favor of the golden acorns.
-Too many crows to count remained in pursuit, and these angry birds had no intention of letting her off so easily.
-Feathers, claws and beaks engulfed them as the crows swarmed and pecked away.
-Mariah looked around, but there was no place to get out of the flight pattern.
+Dozens remained in pursuit, and these angry birds showed no intention of letting her off so easily.
+Feathers, claws and beaks engulfed her as the crows swarmed and pecked away.
+When Mariah scanned the area she saw no way to escape their flight pattern.

 But maybe there was!

-Hands over her head to ward off the dive-bombing crows, Mariah sprinted toward the giant oak tree and the rabbit hole.
-It had brought them there.
+Hands over her head to ward off the dive-bombing crows, she sprinted toward the giant oak tree and the rabbit hole.
+It had brought them to this location.
 She hoped it would also take them back the other way.
 At this point it was their only chance.
-Otherwise . . .
-She didn't finish the thought.
+Otherwise . . . she didn't finish the thought.
 There was no time for second guessing herself.

 In the end, it worked.
 At least in some respects.

-Just like before there was a flash of light, and she was gone.
-Always a quick study, she had learned to close her eyes after the last time.
+Like before, she experienced a sudden burst of light, and she vanished.
+Always a quick study, she had learned to close her eyes after the last blinding flash.
 Now, as she opened them, a new problem awaited her.

 Where was she?